-Bronchoscopy, cytology and tracheal lavage- Bronchoscopy is a procedure that allows the veterinarian to look down the airways of the anesthetized cat with a small scope.
-After a visual examination of the airway is completed, samples of the mucus lining of the bronchi may be obtained with a small cytology brush and samples taken for testing.
+Bronchoscopy, cytology and tracheal lavage-Bronchoscopy is a procedure that allows the veterinarian to look down the airways of the anesthetized cat with a small fiberoptic scope.
+After a visual examination of the airway is completed, samples of the mucus lining of the bronchi may be obtained with a small cytology brush.
+The mucus and cells can be examined under a microscope (cytology) or cultured.
+With tracheal lavage, a small amount of sterile saline can be flushed into the airways and retrieved, providing samples of material from deep in the lung.
+This material may be cultured for microorganisms and examined under the microscope.